kianryan/kianryan.github.io/_posts/2022-11-25-rs232-null-modem-hat-pi-zero.md

 >  they could help with.
 I said no, but I did have an electronics project I needed PCBs for.
 They kindly sponsored the first
 >  iteration of PCBs for this project.

+> As suggested by Rich Teel, [who made a Sidecar based on these posts and provided feedback](https://teelsys.com/psion-sidecar-part-ii/), I've now made the [bare PCB available for direct purchase through PCBWay](https://www.pcbway.com/project/shareproject/RS232_And_Null_Modem_HAT_for_Pi_Zero_127de422.html).

 I wanted a tidier solution to the [kludge of connectors that I was using to connect my Psion to a Pi](2022-06-13-connecting-a-psion-to-a-raspberry-pi-with-serial/).
 My shopping list involved RTS/CTS, and optional crossover/null modem ,which ruled out some of the existing boards such as the [Serial PiZero](https://thepihut.com/products/serial-pizero).
 So, it looked like I was going to end up designing my own board.
 At the same time, PCB reached out asking if I had any 3D printing projects they could help me with.
 I asked if they could help with an electronics project instead, and they agreed to supply a batch of PCBs.